AvigailHagay/Circle-The-Cat/README.md

 Circle the Cat Game

-Circle the Cat is a fun and challenging game where the player competes against a computer's cat.
-The objective of the game is to surround the cat with a ring of blocks, trapping it in the center.
+Welcome to Circle the Cat, a fun and challenging game where the user plays against the computer.
+The objective of the game is for the user to successfully circle the computer's cat while avoiding being caught by it.

+How to play

+The game is played on a grid where the user controls a cursor and the computer controls the cat.
+The user's goal is to surround the cat with their cursor, trapping it and winning the game.
+The cat, controlled by the computer, will move around the grid in an attempt to evade the user's cursor.

+The user controls the cursor using the arrow keys on their keyboard, and can move it up, down, left, or right on the grid.
+The cat's movements are determined by an algorithm, specifically the Breadth-First Search algorithm, which allows it to move strategically and avoid the user's cursor.

+The game is won when the user successfully surrounds the cat with their cursor, trapping it.
+If the cat catches the user's cursor, the game is lost.

+Tips and Tricks

+Keep an eye on the cat's movements and try to predict where it will go next Don't rush and take your time to plan your moves
+Use walls and obstacles on the grid to your advantage

+Technical Information

 The game uses a modified version of the Breadth-First Search (BFS) algorithm, for the computer's cat to move on the grid.
 This ensures that the cat's movements are optimized and challenging for the user to trap.

-How to Play

-The game is played on a grid where the computer's cat can move around.
-The player can place blocks on the grid by clicking on an empty space.
-The cat will move around the grid trying to avoid being trapped by the player's blocks.

-The player wins if they are able to surround the cat with a complete ring of blocks, trapping it in the center.
-The computer wins if the cat is able to move around the grid without being trapped.

-Tips and Tricks

-Plan ahead and think about the cat's movements before placing blocks.
-Try to predict where the cat will move and block off those spaces.
-Keep an eye on the cat's movements and adjust your strategy accordingly.
-Use the blocks strategically to trap the cat in a corner.
-Be patient and don't rush, a well thought out strategy will give you a better chance of winning.
+The game is built using the SFML library for graphics and user input, and data structures such as queue and sets to implement the Breadth-First Search algorithm for the cat's movements.

 Conclusion

-Circle the Cat is a fun and challenging game that will test your strategic thinking and problem-solving skills.
-It's a great game for all ages and skill levels, and it's sure to provide hours of entertainment.
-So, download the game now and start circling that cat!
+Circle the Cat is a fun and challenging game that requires strategy and patience.
+It's a great way to test your problem solving skills while having fun.
+Good luck and have fun!